Kingfisher outlook dims further on loan denial

-NEW DELHI/MUMBAI State Bank of India, the country's top lender, has not extended further loans to debt-crippled Kingfisher Airlines, a bank official said, denying reports that the state-owned creditor was close to offering a lifeline.
+NEW DELHI/MUMBAI State Bank of India (SBI.NS), the country's top lender, has not extended further loans to debt-crippled Kingfisher Airlines (KING.NS), a bank official said, denying reports that the state-owned creditor was close to offering a lifeline.

-Several newspapers reported that State Bank of India (SBI) would throw a lifeline to Kingfisher, which is majority owned by liquor baron Vijay Mallya, giving figures ranging from 2.0 to 16.5 billion rupees.
+Several newspapers reported that State Bank of India (SBI) would throw a lifeline to Kingfisher, which is majority owned by liquor baron Vijay Mallya, giving figures ranging from 2.0 to 16.5 billion rupees ($40-335 million).

 "We have not given any fresh loans to Kingfisher," said SBI's deputy managing director R. Venkatachalam, who is responsible for managing the Kingfisher loan account.
 "All media reports are baseless and untrue."